Ken Russell (politician): Housing, homelessness, and urban development

 In June 2020, Russell was the lone member of the city commission to vote against an ordinance introduced by Joe Carollo and Manolo Reyes which required individuals and organizations to receive a permit from the city in order to provide food to large groups of homeless people.
 The ordinance was adopted 3–1.
 At both its first reading in October and adoption in November 2021, Russell was the lone commissioner to side in opposition to an ordinance outlawing homeless encampments.
 The ordinance was received 4–1 approval from the council at both meetings, being adopted amid a rise in South Florida's homeless population.
 Rusell argued that the city's biggest cause of homelessness was a lack of affordable housing, and that the city needed to address that issue.
 He advocated for the city to utilize a mix of bond money approved by voters in 2018 and more-recently available federal COVID-19 pandemic impact relief money to construct 500 additional units of affordable housing on publicly-owned land.

 Russell, whose district included the Downtown, expressed his belief in 2021 that a reactivated downtown had the potential to rival trendy and vibrant neighborhoods of the city such as the Design District, Wynwood and Midtown.
 He argued that investments in good infrastructure were the most impactful means that governments had at their disposal to reactivate vacant storefronts in the city's downtown.
 He supported the $27 million redesign of Flagler Street, underway at the time, into a shared space with a pedestrian-friendly design using curb-less concrete pavers.
 He predicted that upon the completion of the project, empty storefronts in the area would begin to attract new tenants.
-He also believed that the reconstruction of the Dolphin East–West Expressway, which would see the addition of "The Underdeck" (30 acre of public parkland and trails, meant to connect to and compliment The Underline) would be transformative for the downtown.
+He also believed that the reconstruction of the Dolphin Expressway, which would see the addition of "The Underdeck" (30 acre of public parkland and trails, meant to connect to and compliment The Underline) would be transformative for the downtown.